openaps/docs/docs/docs/Gear Up/edison.md

 **Warning: be careful if you select a hard case.
 Some may be designed for a certain size/shape battery; and attempting to jam a rig in may harm the board and/or the battery.**

+Also: a hard case may make you less likely to look at your rig directly.
+You should monitor the rig periodically - **especially the battery**, checking for swelling or damage.

 * [RadioShack Project Enclosure (3x2x1 inch)](https://www.radioshack.com/products/radioshack-project-enclosure-3x2x1?utm_medium=cpc&utm_source=googlepla&variant=20332262405&gclid=Cj0KEQiA-MPCBRCZ0q23tPGm6_8BEiQAgw_bAkpDZCXfIgbEw8bq76VHtV5mLwR2kHKfJrsGsF3uqqgaAtxP8P8HAQ)
 * [Ken Stack's 3D design for a case with the battery next to the board](https://github.com/Perceptus/explorer_board_case)
 * [Rob Kresha's design with the battery compartment stacked on-top of the board compartment](http://www.thingiverse.com/thing:2020161)